Dealing with Discrete Count Variables

 There are 6 Workshop Webinar Sessions.

-We’ll meet for three weeks in a row–beginning April 12, 2018.
+We’ll meet for four weeks in a row–beginning April 12, 2018.
 We’ll take a week off to give you time to catch up, then meet for an additional three weeks, ending on May 24, 2018.

 The schedule is as follows: